MolSSI/QCFractal/docs/source/roadmap.rst

 Release Schedule
 ++++++++++++++++
-To facilitate the rapid evolution of features and release will be created on the first of every months.
+To facilitate the rapid evolution of features and release will be created on the first of every month.
+The next five releases will have the following foci:

-**Release 2018-09-01**

-- *Primary focus*: Rapid evolution of feature set and overall structure
+- **Release 2018-09-01**: Rapid evolution of feature set and overall structure
-- Initial service portal-side interface handlers.
-- Server logging overhaul.
-- Initial PyPi and Conda alpha release.
-- Handles long-term queues in the database layer with additional hooks to trigger upon job completion.

-**Release 2018-10-01**

-- *Primary focus*: Working examples that facilitate use cases.
+- **Release 2018-10-01**: Working examples that facilitate use cases.
-- Enhancement of the Database class to correclty track citations, reference data, subsets, etc.
-- Enhancement of the service classes to include better searching, data handling, and error messages.

-**Release 2018-11-01**

-- *Primary focus*: Backend optimization and cleanup.
+- **Release 2018-11-01**: Backend optimization and cleanup.
-- PyPi and Conda beta release.

-**Release 2018-12-01**

-- *Primary focus*: Security, database optimization, and documentation.
+- **Release 2018-12-01**: Security, database optimization, and documentation.

-**Release 2019-01-15**

- - *Primary focus*: Remaining issues for a first release.
+- **Release 2019-01-15**: Remaining issues for a first release.